 Type 1 diabetes accounts for about 5% to 10% of all patients with diabetes.
 It is the most commonly diagnosed diabetes of youth (under 20 years of age) and causes ≥85% of all diabetes cases in this age group worldwide.
 It is estimated that 1,110,100 people aged 0-19 years have type 1 diabetes worldwide, with 128,900 newly diagnosed cases each year.

-There is significant geographical variation in the incidence of type 1 diabetes.
-It is more common in Europeans and less common in Asians.
-Thus, a child in Finland is 40 times more likely to develop type 1 diabetes than a child in Japan and almost 100 times more likely to get the disease than a child in the Zunyi region of China.
+There is significant geographic variation in the incidence of type 1 diabetes.
+It is more common in Europeans and less common in Asians with age-adjusted incidence rates ranging from 0.1 per 100,000 per year in parts of China to 40.9 per 100,000 per year in Finland.
 Worldwide, the incidence of type 1 diabetes is increasing by 3% every year, although the reasons for this are unclear.
 One report showed a more rapid increase in non-white racial and ethnic groups.

 Use of this content is subject to our disclaimer